Reading Time: 4 minutes

 To save you the effort, here’s a video showing exactly how it’s pronounced.
 In Greek, “kubernan” means to steer, while “kubernetes” means “helmsman of a ship”.
 So, it basically means one who steers a ship.

 It was open-sourced it in 2014, building upon Google’s over 15 years’ experience running high scale production workloads.
-It is loved by multiple developers, from those who do custom software development to those developing and managing different types of applications.
+It is loved by multiple developers, from those who do custom software development to those developing and managing different types of applications, and cloud consulting.

 Container Usage and Its Challenges